How to Plant Garlic

 Garlic is simple to grow and a great crop for beginning gardeners.
 All you need to know are some simple tips on how to plant garlic and the best time to plant.
 After implementing the key guidelines, you’ll be on your way to an abundant garlic harvest!

 The most important thing to know about garlic is when to plant.
-Garlic should be planted in the Fall, six weeks prior to ground freeze.
+Garlic should be planted in the Fall.

-The reason for planting prior to ground freeze is garlic does best when it can develop some roots and anchor itself before going into dormancy.
+The best time in fall to plant is six weeks prior to ground freeze so it can develop some roots and anchor itself before going into dormancy.

 Note: Ground freeze is not the same thing as your first frost.
 There are several factors involved but the ground usually freezes after several consecutive hard frosts and when temperatures stay below freezing all day.